 Admission into a Grainger College of Engineering undergraduate program is most selective.
-Therefore it’s important to see that you have excelled throughout high school and acted as an academic leader in your class.
-If schools track high school percentile rank, it will be reviewed with your application.
+Therefore, it is imperative to see that you have excelled throughout high school and acted as an academic leader in your class.
+If your school tracks high school percentile rank, it will be reviewed with your application.

 Extracurricular activities, work, volunteer experience, and achievement outside the classroom demonstrate personal strengths and skills that could contribute to the Grainger Engineering community.
 We look for students who are going to continue that involvement once on campus and participate in the wealth of activities found at Illinois.

 We will take note if you have demonstrated a significant impact or level of accomplishment in your school, community, state, and/or national activities.

-- Describe why you're interested in the major to which you applied
+- Why you're interested in the major to which you applied

-- Showcase your passion through chosen activities, work experience, research, or course selection in high school
+- Your passion through chosen activities, work experience, research, or course selection in high school

-- Address the challenges you have faced and overcome
+- The challenges you have faced and overcome

-- Share how you've matured and grown through past experiences or provide evidence of character development, cultural insight, community awareness, and/or leadership
+- How you've matured and grown through past experiences or evidence of character development, cultural insight, community awareness, and/or leadership

 Most of all, we look for a genuine passion in the pursuit of an engineering career and how you will do the impossible at Grainger Engineering.

-Do your research.
-Write about how your interests and/or relevant activities match the CURRICULUM that you want to study.
-This does mean looking into our majors and classes and sharing how you look to benefit from them.
+Do your research about Grainger Engineering.
+Write about how your interests and/or relevant activities match the curriculum that you want to study.
+This can mean looking into our majors and classes and sharing how you look to benefit from them.

 If you select a second-choice major, be sure to make use of the second essay, which describes your interest in this major too.
 We are excited about your interest in attending Grainger Engineering.
-Writing the second essay allows you the opportunity to tell us more about you, what difference you hope to make as an engineer, what transition you look forward to making and preparing for upon graduation from Illinois.
-When you don't write a second essay, it tells us that you are not interested in any other major.
+Writing the second essay allows you the opportunity to tell us more about you, what difference you hope to make as an engineer, and what your overall career goals are.
+When you do not write the second essay, it tells us that you are not interested in any other major.
 This limits our ability to offer majors/opportunities that we feel can best help you reach the same or similar academic goals.